 Congress-JDS agree on 20-8 seat-sharing deal in Karnataka

 Bengaluru, Mar 13: Janata Dal (Secular) Wednesday finalised seat-sharing with its alliance partner Congress.
-JDS National Secretary General and Convenor Danish Ali met with Congress President in Kochi and finalised the seat-sharing.
+JDS National Secretary General and Convenor Danish Ali met with Congress President Rahul Gandhi in Kochi and finalised the seat-sharing.
 The Congress and JDS agreed on 20-8 seat-sharing deal.

 On Monday, the Congress' screening committee met in New Delhi to resolve the issue of seat-sharing with JD(S).
 The meeting was inconclusive as the JD (S) was insisiting on Tumakuru, Raichur and Mysuru seats.

-Former CM Siddaramaiah was against giving his home district Mysuru to JD (S), so he managed to reatin Mysuru with the Congress.
+Former CM Siddaramaiah was against giving his home district Mysuru to JD (S), so he managed to retain Mysuru with the Congress.
 Finally, JD(S) managed to get Tumkuru Lok Sabha seat.

+Also read: All sitting MPs to get ticket, wait and watch for Mandya seat: Yeddyurappa

 JDS Loksabha seats